Washington, D.C., Travel with Kids

 The National Mall (Constitution and Pennsylvania avenues N.W.) is great for running off excess vacation energy.
 The painted ponies at the carousel in front of the Smithsonian Institution Building (the Castle) may be faded, but this vintage merry-go-round, complete with calliope music, is an old-fashioned pleasure.

 Travel to the Rock Creek Park Nature Center and Planetarium (5200 Glover Rd.
 N.W.), and you'll find a great place to learn about animals that inhabit the park's 2,000 wooded acres.
 The center's Discovery Room has plenty of hands-on activities, and a beehive behind glass on the back wall offers a first-hand view of these industrious insects at work.
+Note: Rock Creek Park Nature Center and Planetarium is closed at press time; phone (202) 895-6070 for updates.

 Teens Not just a final resting place for postmarked postage stamps, displays at the National Postal Museum (2 Massachusetts Ave.
 N.E.) let you create and send postcards or hop inside a mail-delivering stagecoach.
 For teens more accustomed to texting than letter writing, learning about the origin of mail delivery during the Colonial era will be eye-opening.